Three-point field goal: History

-The three-point line was first tested at the collegiate level in 1945, with a 21-foot line, in a game between Columbia and Fordham, but it was not kept as a rule.
-There was another one-game experiment in 1958, this time with a 23-foot line, in a game between St. Francis (NY) (Note: Later known athletically as St. Francis Brooklyn, before the school shut down its athletic program in 2023.) and Siena.
+The three-point line was first tested at the collegiate level in 1945, with a 21-foot (6.4 m) line, in a game between Columbia and Fordham, but it was not kept as a rule.
+There was another one-game experiment in 1958, this time with a 23-foot (7.01 m) line, in a game between St. Francis (NY) (Note: Later known athletically as St. Francis Brooklyn, before the school shut down its athletic program in 2023.) and Siena.
 In 1961, Boston University and Dartmouth played one game with an experimental rule that counted all field goals as three points.
 In 1962, the St. Francis (New York) head coach, Daniel Lynch, once again made the suggestion of a three-point line to the New York Basketball Writers Association.

-At the direction of Abe Saperstein, the American Basketball League (ABL) became the first basketball league to institute the rule in 1961.
-As commissioner of the new league, Saperstein wanted to add excitement to the game and distinguish the league from the bigger NBA.
+At the direction of commissioner Abe Saperstein, the newly formed American Basketball League (ABL) became the first basketball league to institute the rule in 1961.
+Saperstein wanted to add excitement to the game and distinguish the league from the bigger NBA.
 He hoped the three-pointer would become basketball's equivalent of the home run.
-“We must have a weapon,” Saperstein said, “and this is ours.”
+"We must have a weapon," Saperstein said, "and this is ours."

-To determine the distance the new shot line should be from the basket, Saperstein and longtime DePaul University coach Ray Meyer went onto a court one day with tape and selected 25 feet as the right length.
-“They just arbitrarily drew lines,” his son Jerry Saperstein said.
-“There’s really no scientific basis.
-Just two Hall of Fame coaches getting together and saying: ‘Where would we like to see the line?’”
-Not long after, in June 1961, Saperstein was traveling when the other seven ABL owners voted 4-3 to officially shorten the line, to 22 feet.
-Saperstein, who had significant power in the league as owner of the popular Globetrotters, disagreed with this and simply ignored the ruling.
-Games continued with the 25 ft shot.
+To determine the distance the new shot line should be from the basket, Saperstein and longtime DePaul University coach Ray Meyer went onto a court one day with tape and selected 25 ft as the right length.
+"They just arbitrarily drew lines," his son Jerry Saperstein said.
+"There's really no scientific basis.
+Just two Hall of Fame coaches getting together and saying: 'Where would we like to see the line?'"
+Not long after, in June 1961, Saperstein was traveling when the other seven ABL owners voted 4–3 to officially shorten the line, to 22 ft.
+Saperstein, who had significant power in the league as owner of the popular Harlem Globetrotters basketball entertainers, disagreed with this and simply ignored the ruling.
+Games continued with the 25 feet shot.
 Saperstein eventually acknowledged there was one problem with the 25-foot arc and solved it by adding a 22-foot line in the corners.
-“It made for interesting possibilities,” he wrote.
+"It made for interesting possibilities," he wrote.